-A static external IP address is assigned to your project indefinitely until you explicitly release it.
+You can reserve a static external IP address which assigns the address to your project indefinitely until you explicitly release it.
+This is useful if you are dependent on a specific IP address for your service and need to prevent others from being able to use the address.
 You can reserve a new static external IP address or promote an existing ephemeral external IP address to a static external IP address.

 Static external IP addresses can be either a regional or global resources.
 A regional static IP address allows resources of that region or resources of zones within that region to use the IP address.
-In this case, VM instances and regional forwarding rules that are required for network load balancing. can use a regional static IP address.
+In this case, VM instances and regional forwarding rules can use a regional static IP address.

-Global static external IP addresses are available only to global forwarding rules, used for HTTP(S) load balancing.
-You cannot assign a global forwarding rule to a regional or zonal resource, like a regional forwarding rule or a VM instance.
+Global static external IP addresses are available only to global forwarding rules, used for external load balancing.
+You cannot assign a global forwarding rule to a regional or zonal resource.

 Ephemeral external IP addresses